Use the car code reader as a starting point

 Photo 1: Plug in

 Plug your car code reader into the diagnostic link connector under the dash (engine off).
-Then start the vehicle and follow the code reading procedure in the instruction manual.
+Then start the vehicle and follow the auto code reading procedure in the instruction manual.

 Nothing can knock your day off track faster than a “Check Engine” light popping up on your dash.
 You wonder if you should pull over and shut off your vehicle or drive right to a shop.
 An engine code reader/scanner can help you make the drive/no drive decision and even help you fix the problem.
 It works by plugging into the car’s computer system and displaying a “trouble code.”

-The least expensive units are simple code readers that burp up an alphanumeric trouble code but no information about what it means.
+The least expensive auto code reader units are simple car code readers that burp up an alphanumeric trouble code but no information about what it means.
 You’ll have to look up the code in a reference book or search the Internet.
 Midpriced units actually display the problem on the screen, like “P0115 Engine Coolant Temperature Circuit Malfunction.”
 One model even accesses the Internet, so you can upload the trouble code to a Web site that has information on the most likely cause of the problem.

 But if you’re a true grease monkey, go for a more expensive scanner.
 A scanner gives you real-time “live” information so you see the same data your car’s computer is seeing.
 That saves you the hassle of diving under the hood (with a wiring diagram in hand), piercing wires and taking sensor readings.